GluuFederation/docs-oxd-prod/docs/sources/upgrade/index.md

 ```

 The `oxd_updater.py` script:
+  1. Adds gluu (repo.gluu.org) repository
+  1. Removes if you have oxd server
+  1. Installs recent oxd-server
   1. moves json data to `/opt/oxd-server/json_data_backup` and sets
     `migration_source_folder_path: /opt/oxd-server/json_data_backup` in `oxd-server.yml`
     so that oxd-server migrates to h2 database
   1. merges `oxd-conf.json`, `oxd-default-site-config.json`, and `log4j.xml` into new configuration file `oxd-server.yml`

+  !!!
+Note
+     Do not install recent version of oxd-server if you are planning to use `oxd_updater.py`, it will perform everything needed.